 How often are Social, Therapy & Reading Dog Team Training's offered & when?
-Currently four times a year, dates for classes on Classes, Events.
+Currently three times a year, dates for classes on Classes, Events.

 Cost? $200.00 for three days, five hour team training's (Saturday, Sunday, Saturday, 10:00 to 3:30 each day)

 Why is there additional training for Comfort PALS?
 To train and prepare new teams to interact with people during and after a trauma; to be around emergency personnel and equipment; and to volunteer in highly emotionally charged situations.
 Some additional training may be required by organizations that PALS has partnered with such as SCOE, American Red Cross, Hospice, etc.

 Cost?
 PALS does not charge for this additional training, however, our partners might.